 As discussed by Greif and Tabellini (2017), after China's economic reform, households, and not clans, were given land-use rights in the former collective farms, and privately-owned businesses were permitted.
 Some large clans were gradually decomposed, and families and households became the norm.
 Using a national representative individual-level survey in China, we demonstrate that genealogy has strong predictive power for the concepts and behaviors related to family ties.
-Specifically, people in regions with a higher genealogy density tend to believe that family is important.
-They have closer family relationships and more interactions with other family members.
-The historical family culture exerts persistent influence on the contemporary family culture.
 The validation test is provided in Section 3.5.